9_Rendering 3D Scenes

 objects.

-After that we will have all the components we need to draw a 3D box in a test application.
+Then we will have all the components we need to draw a 3D box in a test application.

 Geometry Objects